clairedavid/ml_in_hep/_sources/assignments/ml_a2.md

 __1.4 Main function: code a Decision Stump__
 Write the main function `decision_stumper` that will call the functions defined above.
 Call your function on each input feature and conclude on the final cut for your decision stump.

-You just coded a decision stump by hand!

 ````{margin}
 ```{tip}
-If you cannot complete the previous question, choose a feature and a threshold yourself to be able to draw the decision boundary.
+If you cannot complete the previous question, pick one of the two features and manually choose a threshold yourself to be able to draw a decision boundary.
 ```
 ````
+You just coded a decision stump by hand!

 __1.5 Plot the cut__
 Use the `plot_scatter` function from the second tutorial and modify it to draw the line corresponding to the optimized threshold from the decision stump.
 You can use Matplotlib's `axhline` or `axvline` method for drawing a horizontal or vertical line respectively.
 Try to be as general as possible in the input arguments.
 _Hints provided on demand during office hours._